zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Setting this boolean to true will log Liferay console errors when using the assertLiferayErrors Selenium function.

 ### test.assert.javascript.errors
-This boolean, when set to true, will log javascript errors when using the assertJavascriptErrors Selenium function.
+This boolean, when set to true, will log JavaScript errors when using the assertJavaScriptErrors Selenium function.

 ### test.assert.warning.exceptions
-This boolean, when set to true, will fail after a test has run if the test had any Liferay console errors or javascript errors.
+This boolean, when set to true, will fail after a test has run if the test had any Liferay console errors or JavaScript errors.

 ### test.base.dir.name
 Sets the directory path of the Poshi files used for the test project.